 Most experiments are based on population analysis.
 However, some researchers are interested in the study of a single individual.
-In WMicrotracker it is possible to perform experiments of up to 1 worm.
+In WMicrotracker it is possible to perform experiments with as few as 1 worm.
 Here are some tips for doing this type of assay.

 The u-plate motion signals saturate more quickly than in flat bottom plates.
 In the following figure, the results of a population of between 10 and 30 worms are plotted by comparing the detected activity in the different plaque formats.